Esanland

-Esanland (Esan: Otọesan), is a cultural region located in Edo State, Nigeria.
+Esanland (Esan: Otọesan), otherwise known as Esan Nation, is a cultural region located in Edo State, Nigeria.
 It is composed of five Local Government Areas in Edo State.
 Esanland lies west of the banks of the Niger River.
 It is bordered by Kogi State, Delta State, Edo South Senatorial District, and Edo North Senatorial District.
 Esanland covers about 2,800 square kilometers and is home to over half a million people.
 The Esan people and culture of Esanland are generally homogenous.

 Esanland has been inhabited since the late Iron Age, by hunter-gatherers from the Nok culture.
 The hunter gatherers formed a society in northern Esanland until the 12th century.
 In the 15th century, indigenes from the Great Benin Empire moved to Esanland and renewed Edo-Esan cultural bonds as the Benin were the Royal blood and Emperor controlling the Southern Hemisphere.
 Esan nations often worked either in tandem or subordination towards the Benin Empire, sending soldiers to the Benin army and treating their rulers as dukes to the Oba of Benin.